Use your own identity provider with Amazon Athena

 Configure the Identity Provider (IDP)

 1. Create OAuth clients on the IDP for Tableau Desktop and Tableau Server.
-The Desktop client enables PKCE and uses http://localhost redirects.
+The Desktop client enables PKCE(Link opens in a new window) and uses http://localhost redirects.

-2. Add custom claims to for authorization to roles.
+2. Add any required custom claims to use for authorization to roles.
+For more details about claims and scopes, see Scopes vs Claims(Link opens in a new window).

 3. Create the Tableau OAuth config file.
-See documentation on github, and examples here.
+For details on how to do this, see OAuth Configuration and Usage(Link opens in a new window) on github, and examples here.
 Be sure to prefix the Tableau OAuth config IDs with “custom_”.

-4. Install Tableau OAuth config files on desktop machines, Tableau Server, and Tableau Cloud sites.
+4. Install Tableau OAuth config files on Tableau Desktop machines, Tableau Server, and Tableau Cloud sites as explained in the OAuth configuration topic linked above.

 Configure IDP on AWS